Neighbourhood recycling sites

 The majority of these neighbourhood recycling sites have a collection bank for clothes and other textiles.

-Many of the recyclable materials that can go in the blue-lidded bin can also be collected at neighbourhood recycling sites, including:
+All of your dry, mixed recyclable items which would typically go into the blue-lidded bin can also be collected at any of the designated co-mingled recycling banks at the neighbourhood recycling sites, such as:

 - mixed plastics (such as bottles, tubs, pots and trays)